lightbend/fdp-sample-applications/README-DEVELOPERS.md

 ### Deploy the Clients

-In addition to Kafka driver,
-the application provides two additional clients: one for HTTP (`httpclient-VERSION`) and one for GRPC (`grpcclient-VERSION`).
+In addition to the Kafka driver, the application provides two additional clients: one for HTTP (`httpclient-VERSION`) and one for GRPC (`grpcclient-VERSION`).
 Deploying either one as a Marathon service allows it to be scaled easily (behind Marathon-LB) to increase scalability and fail over.
 Both archives were also deployed to the web server.